|

 in all things.

-So however we look at it, we come from nature and
+So however we look at it, we

-that same nature will nurture us to some extent if we allow it to do so.
+come from nature and that same nature will nurture us to some extent if

-Even being in tune with the Earth and its cycles will encourage a
+Even being in tune with the Earth and its

-balance deep within us.
+cycles will encourage a balance deep within us.

 Perhaps in these modern times we need to remember